 Submission of papers for COHEAT 2017 Special Session on Connected Health Technologies has extended its deadline until 7th April.
 Please follow http://www.contel.hr/2017/cfp-special-session-coheat-2017/ for more details on the call for papers.
 Submissions will be handled through the EDAS [...]

-As part of ENJECT’s Short Term Scientific Mission (STSM) programme, a group of researchers will present the findings of a Case Report compiled in conjunction with their COST required Scientific Report and mission.
-Deemed to [...]
+As part of ENJECT’s Short Term Scientific Mission (STSM) programme, a group of researchers have reported the findings in a Case Report which was compiled in conjunction with their COST required Scientific Report and mission. [...]

 Working in collaboration with CHESS (Europe’s first networked Connected Health PhD training programme), the ENJECT network is in the process of developing an online storage facility dedicated to Connected Health Technology-themed publications.
 Student reviewed articles, [...]